 Section 3: Strengths of Acids and Bases

 The strength of an acid or base depends on how many acid or base particles dissociate into ions in water.
-A strong acid ionizes almost completely in water, whereas a weak acid only partly ionizes in a solution.
+A strong acid ionizes almost entirely in water, whereas a weak acid only partly ionizes in a solution.
 A strong base dissociates completely in a solution, whereas a weak base does not.

 Strength and concentration are not the same things.
 Strength refers to how strong or weak something is.
 These terms refer to the ease at which an acid or base dissociates in a solution.
-When discussing concentration, the terms dilute and concentrated are used to indicate the amount of acid or base in a solution.
+When discussing concentration, the terms dilute and concentrated indicate the amount of acid or base in a solution.
 It is possible to have dilute solutions of strong acids and bases as well as concentrated solutions of weak acids and bases.

 - What is the difference between strength and concentration?